 fitnessinstructortom.net may help your market know what you do, but there isn’t much else to them.
 On the other hand, names like

 ultimatebodyguru.com help tell your potential customers that you are a personal trainer and what they should expect from enlisting your services.

 The biggest companies in the world right now have short and simple names.
 For example, Apple, Facebook, Amazon, etc.

-Yes, these companies are far from the personal training industry, but we can always learn a lot from the experts.
+Yes, these companies are nowhere similar to the personal training industry, but we can always learn a lot from the experts.
 For instance, what we can take away from the simplicity of these names is that they’re easier to remember and even simpler to type in a search engine.

-While it’s essential to try to create a unique name, during the process, focus on simple and memorable terms.
+While it’s essential to try to create a unique personal trainer website name, during the process, focus on simple and memorable terms.

 Example ideas of personal training businesses

 - Better Body Now

 Over to you

 Finding the right personal training website names for your business doesn’t have to be complicated.
 Above, we took you through our simple five-step process so you can find a website name that’s creative, unique, and helps you connect with your market.